 For our top picks, we compared our Finder partners using a proprietary algorithm beginning in 2024.
 We update the list regularly.
 Keep in mind that our top picks may not be the best for your individual circumstances and we encourage you to compare for yourself.
 Read our full methodology here to find out more.

-Can I buy FAANG stocks on the ASX?
+Can I buy FAANG or Mag 7 stocks on the ASX?

 No, you cannot directly buy the likes of Netflix, Google, Amazon or Facebook shares on the Australian Securities Exchange (ASX).

-All 5 of the FAANG companies actually trade on the Nasdaq exchange in the US, which is the home of many of the biggest tech stocks.
+All of the Magnificent 7 companies actually trade on the Nasdaq exchange in the US, which is the home of many of the world's biggest tech stocks.

-In order to buy FAANG stocks from Australia, you'll need to have an account with a trading platform that offers access to the US stock market.
-These days, most online trading platforms lets you trade at least some US stocks (including FAANG), so the way to differentiate is by checking how much each will cost you to buy US stocks.
+To buy US stocks from Australia, you'll need to have an account with a trading platform that offers access to the US stock market.
+These days, most online trading platforms let you trade at least some US stocks (including FAANG), so the way to differentiate is by checking how much each will cost you to buy US stocks.

 When you buy US shares, you'll normally need to pay both a brokerage fee and a currency conversion fee.